akpetty/ICESat-2-sea-ice-thickness/README.md

 Also included are some demo plotting scripts:
 ```/Code/Plotting/```
-which ican be used to generate some of the figures included in Petty et al., (2020).
+which can be used to generate some of the figures included in Petty et al., (2020).

+The basic flow chart of this sea ice processing approach is shown in the flowchart below and is explained in more detail in Petty et al., (2020).

 <img src="IS2flowchart.png" width="800">